-There is also a Nurse Team Leader with Hospice nurses working within the Department of Palliative Care alongside their medical colleagues, occupational
+There is also a Nurse Team Leader with Hospice nurses working within the Department of Palliative Care alongside their medical colleagues, occupational therapists and physiotherapists.

 The Hospice nurses, who work in collaboration with the primary health care teams, Macmillan and Marie Curie nurses, cover Anglesey and Gwynedd.

 Nursing costs are shared between the charity and the NWW NHS Trust.

 Lady Anglesey is the Patron of the charity and a great advocate of the importance of nursing coming to people in their homes where they feel comfortable and at ease with their surroundings.

 Alongside the therapists employed at the Day Hospice and bearing in mind the largely rural area in which it operates, the charity supports 9 complementary